QuentinRa/blog.quentinra.dev/tools/jetbrains/presentation/menus/snippets.md

 [Go back](../menus.md)

-You can create custom snippet meaning when you type ``for``, Jetbrains will show you some pre-written code and that's a snippet.
+You can create customs snippets meaning when you type ``for``, Jetbrains will show you some pre-written code and that's a snippet.